 Top-Load Placement in Auto Transport: What It Is and When to Request It

-Requesting top-load placement is a strategic middle-ground between standard open shipping and the much more expensive enclosed transport.
+Requesting top-load placement is a strategic middle ground between standard open shipping and the much more expensive enclosed transport.
 It offers specific protections for a modest fee, but it isn't the right choice for every vehicle.
 At SouthWest Auto Transport, we believe in giving you all the options.
-This guide breaks down the physics, the benefits, the limitations, and the costs of securing the high ground for your vehicle.
+Complete the form on this page or call 1-800-590-6492 to get started.

 What Does “Top-Load” Actually Mean?

-A standard open car carrier typically holds between 7 and 10 vehicles.
-These are split between the lower deck (closer to the road) and the upper deck (elevated about 6-8 feet in the air).
-When you request Top-Load Placement, you are paying to ensure your vehicle rides on that upper platform.
-While your car is still exposed to the open air, this position drastically changes the environmental factors your vehicle encounters during transit.
+A standard open car carrier holds between 7 and 10 vehicles split between a lower deck (close to the road) and an upper deck (elevated about 6–8 feet).
+When you request top-load placement, you are paying to ensure your vehicle rides on that upper platform.
+While still exposed to open air, this position drastically changes the environmental factors your vehicle encounters during transit.

 The Physics of Road Debris: Why Height Matters

 The primary advantage of the upper deck is its distance from the asphalt.
-On the lower deck, vehicles are sitting just a few feet above the highway.
-This puts them in the direct line of fire for:
+On the lower deck, vehicles sit just a few feet above the highway — directly in the line of fire for:

-By elevating your vehicle 8 feet into the air, you effectively remove it from the "danger zone" of heavier road debris.
-While dust and air turbulence still affect the top deck, the risk of rock chips and heavy grime accumulation is significantly lower.
+By elevating your vehicle 8 feet into the air, you remove it from the heavy debris “danger zone.”
+While dust and air turbulence still affect the top deck, the risk of rock chips and heavy grime accumulation is significantly reduced.

 The “Fluid Leak” Factor

-Perhaps the most compelling reason to request top-load placement is to protect your car from other cargo.
+Perhaps the most compelling reason to request top-load is to protect your car from other cargo.
 On a double-decker trailer, gravity is undefeated.
 If the car loaded above yours has an old gasket and starts leaking oil, transmission fluid, or coolant, that fluid drips directly onto the roof and hood of the car below.
+Carriers inspect vehicles for major leaks before loading, but minor seeps often go unnoticed until the car is shaken by road vibrations for 500 miles.
+Brake fluid, in particular, is highly corrosive to paint.
+If your car is on the top deck, there is nothing above it but sky — you eliminate “fluid fallout” risk completely.

 Comparison: Top-Load vs. Standard vs. Enclosed